John McHale

 Board Member

-Derek Graham is an estate planning attorney and partner at Resch, Root, Philipps & Grahams, LLC.
+Derek Graham is an estate planning attorney and partner at Philipps & Graham, LLC.
 He genuinely enjoys helping people avoid and fix problems that arise in their lives.
 Whether they are the parent of a child with special needs trying to figure out Medicaid, a small business owner trying to understand the confusing letter they received in the mail or just an individual wanting to know what will happen to their assets at their death, Derek enjoys teaming up with individuals and families to solve problems.

 Early in his career, Derek was fortunate to get experience in civil litigation, business transactions and estate planning.
 Then in 2009, he and his wife had their first daughter who was born with Down syndrome.
 Like many of his clients today, they were inundated with information and felt overwhelmed.
 Nine years later, Derek now spends the majority of his days helping similarly situated families understand the various resources that exist.
 Derek finds it very rewarding to meet with families of all varieties and help them understand how to effectively and practically plan their estate.
 More than that though, he enjoys helping families understand the resources available to them and how to get the most out of those resources.
 His practice areas include Estate Planning, Special Needs Estate Planning, Developmental Disabilities Law, Elder Law, Guardianship, Probate, Probate Litigation and Business (organizational, transactional and succession).
 Derek earns his clients’ trust by working hard to accomplish their goals, being accessible and giving advice based upon experience.